-Gutenberg’s press was modeled on the ancient wine presses of the Mediterranean and in fact, was made from a modified wine press.
-It was also developed on the existing presses of the medieval period.
+Gutenberg’s press was modeled on the ancient wine presses of the Mediterranean and was, in fact, made from a modified wine press.
+It was also designed on the existing presses of the medieval period.

 His press worked by rolling ink over a pre-arranged raised surface of movable text held within a wooden frame.
 This was then pressed against a sheet of paper to create a copy.

-The press would allow books to be produced more quickly, and, most importantly, cheaper, enabling more and more people to afford to buy them.
+The press would allow books to be produced more quickly, and, most importantly, more cheaply, enabling more and more people to afford to buy them.
 This would mark a watershed in human and engineering history.

-Pistons tend to be contained within a cylinder that is made air-tight by use of piston rings.
+Pistons are generally contained within a cylinder that is made air-tight by the use of piston rings.
 In modern engines, the piston serves to transfer force from expanding gas in the cylinder into reciprocating motion on a crankshaft.

 This process is effectively reversed when applied to pumps.

-The lever, yet another simple engine, consists of a beam (or rigid rod) pivoted on a fixed hinge or fulcrum.
-Levers are incredibly useful devices that can be used to provide mechanical advantage to move very heavy objects with relatively little effort, otherwise known as leverage.
+The lever, yet another simple engine, consists of a beam (or rigid rod) that pivots on a fixed hinge or fulcrum.
+Levers are incredibly useful devices that can provide mechanical advantage to move very heavy objects with relatively little effort, otherwise known as leverage.

-Depending on where the fulcrum is located as well as the load and effort, levers can be divided into three types:-
+Depending on where the fulcrum is located in relation to the load and effort, levers can be divided into three types:

 - Class 1 levers are those where the fulcrum is located in the center of the beam.
-Examples include a seesaw or a crowbar.
+Examples include a seesaw and a crowbar.

 - Class 2 levers are those where the load (resistance) is located in the middle.
-Examples include a wheelbarrow or brake pedal.
+Examples include a wheelbarrow and brake pedal.

 - Class 3 levers are those where the effort is located in the middle.
-Examples include tweezers or even your own jaw.
+Examples include tweezers and the jaw.